CARC and RARC Values in PCC

 Enter CARC As You Manually Post Payments

 You will see CARC values on your EOBs and ERAs from most carriers.
-You can enter CARC values when you post payments and adjustments manually.
+You can enter CARC values when you manually post or edit payments and adjustments.

 For each charge, you can enter a CARC amount, code, and group code.